-With a wealth of books and guides that document the earth’s geographical, social and cultural development, our History, Biography & Religion (HBR) Division stands ready to aid all visitors in their pursuits, whether research, education, travel, or personal curiosity.
+With a wealth of books and guides that document the earth’s geographical, social and cultural development, our History, Biography & Religion (HBR) Collection, part of the Arts & History Division, stands ready to aid all visitors in their pursuits, whether research, education, travel, or personal curiosity.

 Be sure to look around the division each month for our book displays celebrating critical moments in history.